erights/quasiParserGenerator/test/tinyses/tinyses.md

 compiler or interpreter in a wide range of other languages.

-## TinySES as syntactic subset of SES
+## TinySES as a syntactic subset of SES

 The [TinySES grammar](tinyses.js) is based on the [ECMAScript 2017